Indian art: Rock Art

 Rock art of India includes rock relief carvings, engravings and paintings, some (but by no means all) from the South Asian Stone Age.
 It is estimated there are about 1300 rock art sites with over a quarter of a million figures and figurines.
 The earliest rock carvings in India were discovered by Archibald Carlleyle, twelve years before the Cave of Altamira in Spain, although his work only came to light much later via J Cockburn (1899).

-Dr. V. S. Wakankar discovered several painted rock shelters in Central India, situated around the Vindhya mountain range.
+Dr. V. S. Wakankar discovered several painted rock shelters in Central India, situated around the Vindhya Range.
 Of these, the c.
 750 sites making up the Bhimbetka rock shelters have been enrolled as a UNESCO World Heritage Site; the earliest paintings are some 10,000 years old.
 The paintings in these sites commonly depicted scenes of human life alongside animals, and hunts with stone implements.
 Their style varied with region and age, but the most common characteristic was a red wash made using a powdered mineral called geru, which is a form of iron oxide (hematite).